 However, most agree that it has a strong genetic pattern.
 A person may pass it on to their children in the genes.

-Beyond this, researchers have concluded that the incorrect function of the immune system leads to the overproduction of skin cells, which results in the characteristic plaques and lesions of psoriasis forming.
+Beyond this, researchers have concluded that the incorrect function of the immune system leads to the overproduction and buildup of skin cells, which results in the characteristic plaques and lesions of psoriasis forming.